lekhakpadmanabh/lekhakpadmanabh.github.io/notes/A-static-site-generator-for-this-blog.md

 #A static site generator for this blog

-Major issues to be fixed before release:

 * JSON file is appended for each edit, this should not happen
 * Why are posts listed in reverse Chronological Order?

-made a chgange..